Unplugging

 Unlock time & pickup to wake

 Curiously, my screentime has inconsistent figures.
 There is a total screentime figure that doesn’t add up to the total usage time.
 It’s about 70% on average.
 Yuck, if accurate that implies I spend 30% of my time looking at the lock screen, home screen and settings!
-To make that stat more accurate I’m reducing the lock time to 30 seconds and additionally turning off “pickup time to wake”.
-It’s another convenience feature that has resulted in an odd habit - I’ll look regularly at my screen just to see what’s going on.
-Since turning it off I’ve caught staring at the blank screen and just put the phone back away, over time that habit should go away too.
+To make that stat more accurate I am reducing the lock time to 30 seconds and additionally turning off “pickup time to wake”.
+It’s another convenience feature that has resulted in an odd habit - I will look regularly at my screen just to see what’s going on.
+Since turning it off I have caught staring at the blank screen and just put the phone back away, over time that habit should go away too.

 Planning

 I started planning out how I want to use my devices.
-In all I’ve got a laptop, mobile, tablet and watch.
+In all I have got a laptop, mobile, tablet and watch.
 They all serve a purpose but I decided to properly define that and restrict them to those purposes.

 Define device purposes